 At HWDSB, before- and after-school programs in schools (extended day program) provide children with more opportunities to learn and grow during a seamless day with fewer transitions for children and families.
-Some locations offer full-day child care.
 Please see the dropdown menu below for full details.

-These programs generally run from school entry to dismissal although exact times may vary, based on family needs and entry/dismissal times.
+These programs generally run from 7 a.m. to school entry and from dismissal until 6 p.m.
+Exact times may vary, based on family needs and entry/dismissal times.
 Families can enrol their child in a before-school program, an after-school program, both programs or not at all.

 These programs will operate on school days and, where there is sufficient interest, may offer expanded services on PA days and some school holidays.
 Again, this may vary by school.
 Program details are listed below.

 Early learning and child care organizations at HWDSB schools may also offer full-day care for children between 0 and 44 months (3.8 years old).